30 Can't-Miss Things to Do in Raleigh, N.C.

 Launch a kayak and do some easy paddling

 Up for a paddling adventure?
-While kayak rentals are on hold due to COVID-19, if you're lucky enough to have one yourself, there's still fun to be had on the water this summer.
-One great spot to launch your 'yak?
-Robertson Millpond Preserve, in the town of Wendell, is a hidden 85-acre refuge for nature lovers, canoeists and kayakers.
-Opened to the public in 2015, the blackwater swamp property is the only bald cypress habitat in the Raleigh area, creating a unique experience of paddling through a forest-like setting.
+One great spot to launch a 'yak is Robertson Millpond Preserve, a hidden, 85-acre refuge in the town of Wendell for nature lovers, canoeists, and kayakers.
+Opened to the public in 2015, the Blackwater Swamp property is the only bald cypress habitat in the Raleigh area, creating a unique experience of paddling through a forest-like setting.
+Kayak rentals for the preserve are available through Tar River Life, here.

 Shop, sip, stay at North Hills